The Mix Collection

 Scope and Contents

 The Mix Collection contains paper files and media related to the Mix Festival.
-The paper files include administrative files, such as budget statements, distribution invoices, bills, receipts, meeting notes, programming and scheduling notes, and program guides for each year of the Festival; correspondence between the Festival and filmmakers, film/arts organizations and potential sponsors, whether written, faxed or e-mailed; entry forms and press kits for films submitted to the Festival; press and promotion materials, including newspaper and magazine articles, articles printed from online, and flyers; information, such as press or flyers, about special programs and events, including Mix Brasil, Mix Mexico and touring programs; materials relating to the Mix Preservation Project; sales figures for each Festival and some ticket stubs; flyers, pamphlets and other materials relating to community outreach efforts carried out by the Mix Festival; catalogs, pamphlets, and correspondence with grant and fundraising organizations; catalogs from other film festivals; film distribution and other catalogs; personal files of various administrative Festival staff; and miscellaneous materials such as books, t-shirts, and other ephemera that arrived with the collection donation.
+The paper files include administrative files, such as budget statements, distribution invoices, bills, receipts, meeting notes, programming and scheduling notes, and program guides for each year of the Festival; correspondence between the Festival and filmmakers, film/arts organizations and potential sponsors; entry forms and press kits for films submitted to the Festival; press and promotional materials, including newspaper and magazine articles, articles printed from online, and flyers; documentation and ephemera for special programs and events, including Mix Brasil, Mix Mexico and touring programs; materials relating to the Mix Preservation Project; sales figures for each Festival and some ticket stubs; flyers, pamphlets and other materials relating to community outreach efforts carried out by the Mix Festival; catalogs, pamphlets, and correspondence with grant and fundraising organizations; catalogs from other film festivals; film distribution and other catalogs; personal files of various administrative Festival staff; and books, t-shirts, and other ephemera that arrived with the collection donation.
+The collection also includes the archived website for the Festival.

-The photographs series contains stills from submitted films, stills and negatives from photo shoots for program guide layouts, photos from Mix-related events and parties, and miscellaneous photos.
-This series also includes other media, such as Minidiscs and floppy disks that contain digital photographic files.
-The media series contains mostly videos and some films; the bulk of these are entries submitted to the Festival.
-NB: The Mix Collection does not contain every film and video shown in the Festival's history, only the ones in the Festival's possession at the time of the collection donation.
-Also, the collection does not hold any media materials from 1987-1991, owing to the Festival not keeping an extensive database of submitted works until 1993.
-Furthermore, not all the media materials housed in the collection were shown in the Festival; for more information concerning which titles were screened during the Festival, consult the program guides, which can be found in each year's administrative files subseries (subseries A), and the entry forms (see Subseries C).
+The collection also contains stills from submitted films, stills and negatives from photo shoots for program guide layouts, photos from Mix-related events and parties, miscellaneous photos, and digital photographic files.
+Audiovisual materials in this collection consist of videos and films; the bulk of these are entries submitted to the Festival.
+The Mix Collection does not contain every film and video shown in the Festival's history, only the ones in the Festival's possession at the time of the collection donation.
+The collection does not hold any media materials from 1987-1991.
+Furthermore, not all the media materials in the collection were shown in the Festival.
+Program guides and entry forms can be found in each year's administrative files subseries.

 Subjects